whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/Research/Adderall/Articles/A Splintered Mind.md

 I recall a time when a college friend and I were working on an import Japanese goods startup business.
 We ran into software issues which affected the catalog layout.
 Instead of stepping away to research the issue, I continued struggling against the software for hours while my friend grew more and more frustrated.
 I didn’t listen to a darn thing he said.
 He pleaded with me to find another solution, but I continued.
 “I’m almost done.
 Just one more sec.”
 I never did resolve the issue, so what did all that intense hyperfocus accomplish?
 Over the last three decades, I have trained myself to not become so fixated when other people were waiting in the wings.
 However, I still inconvenience myself if I don’t watch for it.

-### How do I stop myself from slipping into hyperfocus?
+## How Do I Stop Myself from Slipping into Hyperfocus?

 Life is filled with moments where we have to park our hyperfocus in order to function with those around us.
 While raising children, I had to put the brakes on hyperfocus so that my children wouldn’t have to wait for me to finish a project before, oh, feeding them perhaps?
 Even last night, I put off writing this article until my adult autistic daughter was put to bed.